rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

     -   play equipment
     -   toys
     -   electronic devices (such as phones)
+-   cleaning toilets regularly
+-   encouraging children, young people and students to wash their hands thoroughly after using the toilet
+-   if your site allows it, allocating different groups their own toilet blocks

 When cleaning, use the usual products, like detergents and bleach, because these are very effective at getting rid of the virus on